b0llull0s/Arch-Installation-Scripts/README.md

 ## Synopsis:

-Simple installation script for Arch Linux with `wayland`, `hyperland` and `waybar` riced with `py-wal`.
+- Simple installation script for Arch Linux with `wayland`, `hyperland` and `waybar` riced with `py-wal`.
-It also unlocks the Black Arch library and downloads some basic security utils.
+- It also unlocks the Black Arch library and downloads some basic security utils.
-Have in mind that `hyperland` wont work on virtual machines, so this installation will only work on bare metal.
+- Have in mind that `hyperland` wont work on virtual machines, so this installation will only work on bare metal.
+- Uses dark theme.

-- Planning to add the next features soon:
+### Planning to add the next features soon:

   - `Ranger` and `kitty` integration
   - `Waybar` batteries module
-  - Thinkpad experience
-  - Find the right music player

 ![Screenshot](screenshot1.png)